 The M.S. in Forensic Psychology program periodically hosts free webinars conducted by program faculty in areas relating to the program.
 Included in the webinars are an overview of the program and information about applying to it.
 Sessions are recorded and links are included below.
 See below for dates/times and registration information.

 Dr. Greg Vecchi discusses grievance-based active killers in school and work environments and examines a methodology that uses behavioral analysis to increase the success of predicting and preventing these occurrences.

 News and Events

-Toby Kleinman, J.D., has a new book, Domestic Abuse, Child Custody, and Visitation: Winning in Family Court, co-authored with Daniel Pollock, which will be released in May 2017.
+- Toby Kleinman, J.D., has a new book, Domestic Abuse, Child Custody, and Visitation: Winning in Family Court, co-authored with Daniel Pollock, which was released in May 2017.